-Do this in batches if they don’t all fit in the pan.
+Sear the chicken in batches if they don’t all fit in the pan.
 A large heavy dutch oven works best.

 Maybe you’re thinking why not use boneless, skinless chicken.
 Here’s the thing.
 Bones and skin add flavour to the meat and they also keep the meat intact in full pieces which is how it’s traditionally served.

 Add the chicken and bacon back to the pan.
 Pour red wine and chicken broth over top and add a few sprigs of rosemary and thyme.
 Drop in a cube or package of chicken bouillon and a bay leaf.
 Some Coq au Vin recipes include brandy or cognac but I know most people probably don’t have any in their pantry so don’t worry about it.
-But if you do, a splash or two will add even more richness to the dish.
+But if you do, a splash or two will add even more richness to the sauce.
 There’s a lot of red wine in this, more than you think you need but it really works, trust me!
 A wine from the Burgundy region is traditional but any red wine you would drink will work.
 You need about half a bottle or around 2 cups.

-Now it needs to be cooked low and slow.
+Coq au Vin needs to be cooked low and slow.
 You can do this in the oven or on the stove top.
 Cover the pot and turn the heat to a simmer or place in the oven at around 325 degrees.
 Cooking on the stove top is my preference because it uses much less energy.
 Meaning the hydro bill.